Kelly Gough: Career

 Gough's extensive television credits include season 3 of Marcella for ITV and Netflix, Shadow and Bone, Strike Back, Call the Midwife, Broadchurch, The Fall, Vera, the Irish language series Scúp (for which she was nominated for the Actor of the Year Award at the Oireachtas Irish language media awards) The Clinic, This is Nightlive, and Raw.
 She has also appeared in the feature-length films Kill Command and Out of Innocence.
 Short film credits include Cry Rosa and Taking Stock, for which she was nominated Best Actor in a Female Role at the Richard Harris International Film Festival.
 From 2019 to 2020, she appeared in the BBC medical drama series Casualty as Violette Spark, the sister of established character Ruby Spark (Maddy Hill).
 Also in 2020, Gough starred as Stacey in the third series of Nordic noir detective series Marcella.

 Personal life

-She is the younger sister of actress Denise Gough and she has an identical twin sister Ciara.
+Gough and her identical twin sister, Ciara, are the youngest of 11 children.
+She is the younger sister of actress Denise Gough.